michaelrowe01/instructlab-trainingfiles/elm_monitoring.md

 overall CPU utilization, there may be other processes competing for CPU on the

-CLM server.
+Engineering Lifecycle Management server.
 If the overall CPU usage is high, you should investigate to see if

 there are multiple services than can be disabled or moved to other systems.